-My daughter’s favorite restaurant anywhere is Melting Pot.
-She asks to go there ever year for her birthday.
+My daughter’s favorite places is a restaurant called the Melting Pot.
+She asks to go there every year for her birthday.
 As the name suggests, Melting Pot is a fondue restaurant.
-They offer both cheese fondue, to start or as a main and chocolate fondue for dessert.
-Typically, we get the 4 course meal that starts with the cheese fondue, followed by a salad, an entree (which you cook in the broth of your choice) and then ends with chocolate fondue.
+They offer both cheese fondue, to start or as a main, and chocolate fondue for dessert.
+Typically, we get the 4-course meal that starts with the cheese fondue, followed by a salad, an entree (which you cook in the broth of your choice), and then ends with chocolate fondue.

 While we love Melting Pot, it is a bit pricey for an all-the-time restaurant option, so we typically only go for special occasions.
-They do have discounted meal options that they offer through the year though, so I recommend looking out for those.
+They do have discounted meal options that they offer throughout the year, though, so I recommend looking out for those for this unique experience.

 7549 West Sand Lake Road